 All of this typically tends to go unspoken because common sense tends to be common.
 We typically tend to not give much thought to ideas that are all around us, that we may have grown up with, or we take for granted.
 Only a dissenting idea feels the need to present its own case.
 But “common” does not mean neutral.
 We may choose to interpret our scriptures through the lens of cliches, tropes, and truisms, but in doing so we shouldn’t fool ourselves into believing that this does not count as eisegesis.
 Something is still being brought in.

 With that in mind, it should begin to make sense why a recurring theme throughout the conservative intellectual tradition is criticism of the language of objectivity.
 The liberal studies society by building a framework based on clearly defined absolutes and isolated theories.
-Traditions, myth, and intuition come to be seen as an obstacle to overcome.
-Law must be rational.
+Liberals such as Rousseau imagined a “natural man” who was totally free and equal, a simple being which had been “corrupted” by civilization.
+(Harris 2012, 97) Traditions, myth, and intuition come to be seen as obstacles to freedom, distortions of the truth.
+In their eyes, law must be rational.

 For writers like Edmund Burke, the case for tradition had to be made by showing this quest for objectivity to be a fools’ errand: